Largest Family Offices

 18) $10.4 Oxford Financial Group, Carmel, IN (232 / +3)

 19) $8.9 Whittier Trust, South Pasadena, CA (290 / +16)

 20) $8.8 Commerce Family Office, St. Louis ( 79 / +35)

 Family offices, in some form, were most likely in existence even in ancient times.
 The New York Times has stated that the Rockefeller family pioneered the concept of family offices towards the end of the 19th century.
 In the 1980s, family offices became more popular, and the industry seems to have enjoyed an international boom recently.

 After the global financial crisis, wealthier families started to rethink working with traditional investment firms and financial advisors.
 In search of ways to gain more active control, these families created their own wealth management offices.
 The United States has lead the charge, with some sources estimating as many as 5,000 single family offices currently in existence in the U.S.

 Some of the older firms face challenges from the younger generations of family members, as they start to question the costs involved.
 As these younger family members take over, some choose to simply close the offices.

 Others decide to open up their offices to include other families, hoping that they can keep the level of service while sharing overhead costs and reducing the expenses for any one family.
-Other family offices make the choice to combine with a larger firm that will handle administrative work and reporting while providing a dedicated office staff to handle interactions with the family members.
+Other family offices make the choice to combine with a larger firm that will handle administrative work and reporting while providing dedicated office managers and staff to handle interactions with the family members.